exxeleron/qXL/doc/Worksheet-VBA-API-Functions.md

 <!--------------------------------------------------------------------------------------------------------------------->
 ### qClose

-Function used to correctly close the connection bound with given alias:
+Function used to correctly close the connection with given alias:

 ```
 String qClose ( alias )
 ```

 where:
-- `alias` [`String`] - closes the connection bound with given alias
+- `alias` [`String`] - closes the connection with given alias

 Returns:
 - string `Closed` if connection is closed successfully